paugier/mercurial-book/en/undo.rst

-If you're backing out a changeset that's 100 revisions back in your project's history, the chances that the ``patch`` command will be able to apply a reverse diff cleanly are not good, because intervening changes are likely to have “broken the context” that ``patch`` uses to determine whether it can apply a patch (if this sounds like gibberish, see :ref:`sec:mq:patch <sec:mq:patch>` for a discussion of the ``patch`` command).
+If you're backing out a changeset that's 100 revisions back in your project's history, the chances that the ``patch`` command will be able to apply a reverse diff cleanly are not good, because intervening changes are likely to have “broken the context” that ``patch`` uses to determine whether it can apply a patch.
 Also, Mercurial's merge machinery will handle files and directories being renamed, permission changes, and modifications to binary files, none of which ``patch`` can deal with.

 .. _sec:undo:aaaiiieee: